yangeorget/nucs/docs/source/reference/reference_heuristics.rst

    :type stack_top: NDArray
    :param dom_idx: the index of the shared domain
    :type dom_idx: int
+   :param params: a two-dimensional costs array, by variable then by value
+   :type params: NDArray
    :return: an event (MIN, MAX or MIN and MAX)
    :rtype: int